Wonder of the Seas Cabins to Avoid

 The oceanview and inside rooms on deck 3 are all underneath either Studio B ice skating rink or Casino Royale.

-The problem with having a room in this location is you could have noise bleed to contend with, especially if you're someone that likes to go to sleep early.
+The problem with having a room in this location is you could have noise bleed to contend with, especially if you're someone who likes to go to sleep early.

 3. Cabins towards the bow if you are prone to seasickness